jose-delarosa/container-images/python-redis-k8s/README.md

 Host: frontend-b7c67b745-mzdf7, Count: 3
 ```

+In this example I have 3 application pods, so notice how the python pod name being used is different each time.
+This is random, the k8s service will select the pod that finds most suitable.

-Since this example is not using persistent storage, if you deploy more than one pod, it is very likely that the python application will hit a different redis pod each time, so the counter will vary from pod to pod.
+Since I am not using persistent storage here, if you deploy more than one redis pod, it is very likely that the python application will hit a different redis pod each time, so the counter will vary from pod to pod.

 ## Support